amiryxe/easy-number-separator/README.md

 |resultInput|-|Raw number generated for purposes such as server submission and calculations|

 ### Send data to server
-If you want to send data to the server, you can set a result input by `resultInput` property and hold the original value.
+If you want to send pure data to the server (without symbols), you can set a result input by `resultInput` property and hold the original value.

 #### Example: